Ruskin Dam & Powerhouse Upgrade

 Aging facility needs an upgrade

-Since the 1930s, the Ruskin Dam and Generating Station has provided a clean and reliable supply of electricity to homes and businesses in the Lower Mainland of B.C.
+Since the 1930s, the Ruskin Dam and Powerhouse have provided a clean and reliable supply of electricity to homes and businesses in the Lower Mainland of B.C.
 After more than 80 years of service, the facility is aging and is in need of a major upgrade to improve seismic performance and upgrade the powerhouse.

-The BCUC recently granted approval of the Ruskin Dam and Powerhouse Upgrade Project and construction is underway.
-The following closures are in effect through project completion in 2018:
+Construction is underway.
+The following closures are in effect through project completion in 2017:

 - Hayward Street over Ruskin Dam will continue to be closed to all motor vehicles, bicycles and pedestrian traffic.